Medical Student Scholarship Program

 - Failing to fulfill the service obligation results in repayment of the scholarship with interest

 Scholarship application packets include student application, two recommendation forms and Certification of Education Status.
-The 2017 scholarship application is deadline is February 3, 2017.
+The 2017 scholarship application is now closed.
 Awards will be made by March 2017.
-The following materials are part of the application, remember that 2 recommendations are required:

 Eligibility for Other Financial Incentives:

 Students who are awarded a Medical Scholarship may also qualify for other financial incentives for rural practice in West Virginia.
 In some cases, the service obligations can be met concurrently.